Tuesday, October 30, 2018

 Pole Dancer - a short story

-I can't recall the exact time I wrote this short story though sometime during the 80s is a safe guess.
+I can't recall when I wrote this short story, though sometime during the 80s is a safe guess.
 It's about a man, an American Indian man, visiting a strip club to watch his sister perform.
 The idea came to me after I had visited a strip club.
 I'd had a conversation with a dancer who was upset because her father had come into the club to watch her perform and to try to convince her to quit her job.
 The bouncer had thrown him out before he'd had a chance to do either.

-Reading the story again after many years I can still feel the anger in my words that I felt following a failed marriage and, most likely, still suffering from PTSD from my time as an infantry machinegunner in Vietnam.
-The sentences are choppy and the dialogue stilted but I refrained myself from launching into a massive edit job because it was written by the person I was at the time and not the same person I am now.
+Reading the story again after many years, I can still feel the anger in my words that I felt following a failed marriage and, most likely, still suffering from PTSD from my time as an infantry machine gunner in Vietnam.
+The sentences are choppy, and the dialogue stilted, but I refrained from launching into a massive edit job because it was written by the person I was at the time and not the same person I am now.
 Thanks for reading Pole Dancer and I hope you like it anyway.
-P.S.
-If the subject of nudity offends you then please stop reading now.

 Pole Dancer